KD milestones

 1838

-In the years that followed, there was fierce competition between the two companies and a Dutch shipping company, the Nederlandsche Stoomboot Maatschappij.
-In addition to price reductions and races to win customers, there were also reports of mutual ship ramming in the 1840s.
+In the years that followed, a fierce competition broke out between the two companies and a Dutch shipping company, the Nederlandsche Stoomboot Maatschappij.
+In addition to price reductions and races to win customers, there are also reports of mutual ship ramming in the 1840s.

 June 9, 1853